Authoring Short, Targeted Videos

 - Fade transition: If you change from one view to another abruptly, just add a fade transition and it will appear very natural

-To learn specifically about how to use Camtasia, check out the Pluralsight course Camtasia: Getting Started.
+To learn how to use Camtasia, check out the Pluralsight course Camtasia: Getting Started.

 7: Add annotations / highlights / callouts / text boxes